Fellows

 Welcome 2024 Fellows!

-March also taught English for three years.
+March previously taught English for three years.
 He worked for one year as an ESL teacher at a charter school in Newark, New Jersey and for two years as an English teaching assistant at an elementary school in Taiwan as part of a Fulbright grant.
 March holds a bachelor’s degree in East Asian studies from Johns Hopkins University and a master’s degree in education policy from the University of Pennsylvania Graduate School of Education.

 Bianca Onwukwe is a PhD student in the Economics and Education program at Teachers College, Columbia University.
 Her primary research interests are centered on marginalized and underserved student populations.
 She is especially interested in the relationship between parental incarceration and the school-to-prison pipeline, and its effect on postsecondary school attainment.

+At Teachers College, Onwukwe is involved in a randomized controlled trial exploring the impact of Federal Work Study programs on academic outcomes.
 Prior to joining TC, she worked as a data specialist for the District of Columbia Public Schools (DCPS).
 Before joining DCPS, Onwukwe was a fellow within the Office of Tax Analysis at the U.S. Department of the Treasury.
 She obtained a BA in economics from the University of Maryland, and an MPP and data science certificate from George Washington University.

 2023 PEAR Fellows

-Thea Dowrich is a PhD student in the Economics and Education program at Teachers College, Columbia University.
-Her research explores the impact of educational interventions on labor market outcomes for formerly incarcerated individuals.
-Prior to joining TC, she was an associate consultant at Mastercard Data & Services, where she designed and analyzed business experiments for financial services institutions and retail clients.
+Prior to joining TC, Dowrich was an associate consultant at Mastercard Data & Services, where she designed and analyzed business experiments for financial services institutions and retail clients.
 While in college, she worked at StepUp Durham supporting employment readiness training and wrote a thesis evaluating North Carolina’s local reentry councils.
 Dowrich holds a BA in public policy from Duke University.

 Previously, Rosengarten was a research coordinator at Boston Children’s Hospital’s Brazelton Touchpoints Center, where she supported evaluations of grants targeting early education, maternal health, and family economic stability.
 Earlier, Rosengarten was a preschool teacher in Boston.